Daro1791/API-Rest/README.md

 # API-Rest
-Fake Rest API, provided by JSON Server with Javascript.
+API Rest CRUD consumption with Javascript using JSON Server to simulate the backend.
+JSON Server requires Nodejs to be installed.

 To perform a local installation globally, use the command: